5 Best Cash Management Accounts of October 2024

 1. Best for High APY: Wealthfront

-With a higher-than-average APY, you’ll get 5% on your balance with Wealthfront.
+With a higher-than-average annual percentage yield (APY), you’ll get 4.50% on your balance with a high-yield cash account with Wealthfront.
 Plus, you’ll enjoy the normal benefits these types of accounts provide alongside no monthly fees.
-When you have a high net worth to protect, you can enjoy FDIC insurance for up to $8 million, which is higher than the average checking or savings account that comes with coverage for up to $250,000 per depositor.
+When you have a high net worth to protect, you can enjoy insurance for up to $8 million.
+This is higher than the Federal Deposit Insurance Corporation (FDIC) coverage of up to $250,000 per depositor for the average checking or savings account.

-Why We Love It: We love Wealthfront cash management account because of its high APY of 5.00%, with no required minimum or maximum balance.
-This means that your money will work harder for you, earning more interest over time compared to traditional savings accounts.
-Plus, the $8 million insurance coverage added security and protection on your investments.
+Why We Picked It: Wealthfront offers one of the highest APY on cash management accounts, with no required minimum or maximum balance.
+Plus, the $8 million FDIC insurance coverage through partner banks added security and protection on your investments.

 2. Best for Account to Go with a Brokerage Account: Fidelity

-Fidelity is well known for being a premier brokerage provider.
-If you already have a brokerage account with Fidelity or are considering one, the combination of brokerage and cash management is an attractive combo.
+Fidelity Investments is well known for being a premier brokerage provider.
+If you already have a Fidelity brokerage account or are considering one, the combination of brokerage and a Fidelity cash account on one platform is an attractive investment option.
 The interest rate on these accounts is lower than competitors, but the ease of managing alongside other accounts still makes it attractive.
+With their FDIC-Insured Deposit Sweep Program, your balances can earn 2.47% APY.
+Plus, your cash (up to $5 million) is insured by the Federal Deposit Insurance Corporation (FDIC).
+Fidelity offers users another competitive option with their Fidelity Government Money Market Fund.
+Be aware though that investing in a money market fund carries risks and is not insured by the Federal Deposit Insurance Corporation.

-Why We Love It: We love Fidelity cash management because of the convenience it offers in terms of managing your finances.
-This account allows you to easily transfer funds between your brokerage account and your cash management account, providing seamless access to your funds when you need them.
+Why We Picked It: Fidelity CMA account offers convenience in terms of managing your finances.
+It allows you to easily transfer funds between your brokerage account and your cash management account, providing seamless access to your funds when you need them.

 Combine your cash management account with a leading robo-advisor investment account with Betterment.
 You’ll find many outstanding features, including mobile check deposit, simple bill pay, and check-writing privileges.
-The account also comes with no monthly fees or foreign transaction fees and unlimited withdrawals without penalties.
-Enjoy FDIC insurance on up to $2 million held in the account.
+Betterment Cash Reserve lets you grow your savings with an annual percentage yield of 4.50%.
+This high-yield cash account also comes with no monthly fees or foreign transaction fees and unlimited withdrawals without penalties.
+Enjoy FDIC insurance on up to $2 million held in the Betterment Cash Reserve account.

-Why We Love It: We love Betterment cash management because of its robo-advisor services, which eliminate the need for constant monitoring and manual adjustments.
+Why We Picked It: Betterment's robo-advisor services eliminate the need for constant monitoring and manual adjustments.
 This feature allows you to automatically invest your excess cash in a diversified portfolio of low-cost ETFs, helping you to potentially earn higher returns while also keeping your money readily accessible.

 4. Best for Unlimited Monthly Transfers: Empower

-Empower has one of the highest APY rates at 4.7%.
-Plus, you’ll enjoy FDIC insurance on up to $5 million held in the account, which is more than most competitors that only have coverage for up to $2 million.
+Empower Personal Cash offers a competitive annual percentage yield of 4.20%, which is about 9x higher than the national average.
+Plus, you’ll enjoy an aggregate FDIC insurance on up to $5 million held in the account, which is more than most competitors that only have coverage for up to $2 million.
 Customers rave about the Empower dashboard, saying it is easy to understand and aids in their financial planning.
-You can complete an investment checkup or use the retirement planner to review progress toward goals.
+You can complete an investment checkup or use the retirement planning tool to review progress toward goals.

-Why We Love It: We love Betterment cash management because of its unlimited monthly transfer feature.
-Whether you need to move money between accounts, pay bills, or send funds to friends and family, you can do so without any limitations.
+Why We Picked It: With its unlimited monthly transfer feature, you can move money between accounts, pay bills, or send funds to friends and family easily and without any limitations.
 This flexibility allows you to manage your finances efficiently and effectively, without the stress of constantly monitoring your transfer limits.

 5. Best for Earning Interest on Large Sums: Interactive Brokers

-You’ll need $10,000 to earn the best APY of 4.83% when you open a cash management account with Interactive Brokers.
+You’ll need over $100,000 to earn the best APY of 4.33% when you open a cash management account with Interactive Brokers.
 But if you have the funds, it’s one of the best interest rates you’ll find for these types of accounts.
-It comes with no monthly fees, no maximum transactions and FDIC insurance of up to $2.5 million.
+It comes with no monthly fees, no maximum transactions and total insurance coverage of up to $2.75 million.
+IBKR mobile app allows check deposit and direct deposit features which are both great additions to the overall IBKR experience, making it even easier for customers to manage their finances and investments.

 How Does a Cash Management Account Work?

 A cash management account is an online location where you can hold your cash while earning larger interest rates compared to traditional bank accounts.
-These accounts offer the freedom to withdraw the funds as needed, which varies from other financial tools like certificates of deposit (CDs) where you pay penalties for early withdrawals.
+These accounts offer the freedom to withdraw the funds as needed, which varies from other financial tools like a Certificate of Deposit (CD) where you pay penalties for early withdrawals.

 Banks do not offer these accounts.
 Instead, you’ll find them with advisory firms, brokerages and robo-advisors.